 Departure Cities: Miami (MIA), Dallas (DFW)

-Starting Oct.
-15, customers with flights from Dallas (DFW) to Honolulu (HNL), Maui (OGG), and Liberia (LIR) in Costa Rica.
+Customers with flights from Dallas (DFW) to Honolulu (HNL), Maui (OGG), and Liberia (LIR) in Costa Rica.

 What Kind of COVID-19 Tests: Passengers departing from Dallas (DFW) will have access to three options for COVID-19 testing: an at-home COVID-19 PCR nasal swab, at a clinic, and a rapid test performed at DFW.
 American Airlines is working closely with the Hawaiian government to make sure all of the options comply with Hawaii’s requirements for entry.